devraza/devraza/README.md

 ### What I'm up to

 - 💼 &nbsp; Working on some of my own personal projects
-- ✍️ &nbsp; Improving my workflow
+- ✍️ &nbsp; Improving my programming workflow
 - 🏎️ &nbsp; Planning a Linux distributon based on a declarative package manager.

 ### Information